Daly City station: History

 San Mateo County pulled out of plans for the BART system in 1961.
 However, BART retained plans for a station at the north edge of Daly City, just over the county line from San Francisco, because it was expected to draw significant revenue.
 The station would be paid for by taxes in other counties because of San Mateo County's withdrawal.
 The BART Board approved the name "Daly City" in December 1965.
 Original plans approved by voters in 1962 called for an elevated station at Daly City.
 BART later considered an underground station and rail yard at the site.
 In 1966, facing a budget deficit, BART relocated the yard to Hayward and reverted to plans for a less-expensive elevated station at Daly City.

 The Daly City–Montgomery section of the San Francisco line opened on November 5, 1973.
 Transbay service began the next year.
 On September 30, 1975, BART began construction on a $3.3 million parking garage, which doubled the existing 800-space parking capacity at the station.
 Until the extension to Colma station in 1996, Daly City was the southern terminus of BART on the Peninsula and the only station that was not in one of the three base counties of San Francisco, Alameda and Contra Costa.
 It still serves as the southern terminus for the Green and Blue lines, which do not continue to other San Mateo County stations.

 A pedestrian underpass of John Daly Boulevard connecting to additional parking lots opened in the 1990s.
 Seismic retrofitting of the station and parking garage took place in 2008–2010.
 As of 2024, BART indicates "significant market, local support, and/or implementation barriers" that must be overcome to allow transit-oriented development on the surface parking lots at the station.
 Such development would not begin until at least the mid-2030s.

+Prior to 2026, trains terminating at Daly City used the center track to reverse direction at the station, while trains continuing southward used the west track.
+On August 10, 2026, BART changed the track assignments at the station.
+Terminating trains were moved to the west track, with southbound through trains moved to the center track.
+Northbound trains originating at the station were moved to the east track.